 Apart from the first aid requirements, it is also advisable to have the following items as you go on the trip

 - A disposable camera

 As you plan for the RV trip, always be prepared for the unexpected.

 Ask RV experts

-This guide has covered the most import tips for planning, especially for RVing first-timers.
-However, if you still have some doubts, you should consider finding out more from experienced RVers for assistance.
-Any additional information obtained from experienced RVers can help you in dealing with any unforeseen adversities.
+This guide has covered the most important tips for planning, especially for RVing first-timers.
+However, if you still have doubts, you should consider finding out more from experienced RVers for assistance.

 Any additional information from experienced RVers can help you deal with unforeseen adversities.